stanleyjzheng/bridgehacks/readme.md

 2. Clipping results of the model using some sort of model - perhaps ARIMA
 3. Even more models, especially diversity; would have loved to try DAE.
 4. Postprocessing, but no time and unstable CV.
+If you would like to see our ideation process, check out `ideas.md` - it features our knowledge from other applications that we would have liked to try.